mthfl/mthfl/README.md

 # 💫 About Me

 Hello!
-I'm **Matheus**, a passionate **Front-End Developer** with a strong focus on creating intuitive and user-friendly interfaces.
-I am dedicated to enhancing user experiences through clean, efficient, and modern web development practices.
-Constantly learning and evolving, I strive to stay updated with the latest technologies and trends in the industry.
+I'm Matheus, a passionate Full Stack Developer with a strong focus on building scalable, modern, and user-friendly digital solutions.
+I am dedicated to enhancing experiences through clean code, intuitive design, and efficient development practices.
+Constantly learning and evolving, I strive to stay ahead of industry trends and leverage technology to create impactful results.

 ---